Astemes/astemes-lmock/docs/10_Basics/Basics.md

 LMock provides an API for queueing up return values from a VI call through the When API.
 Using the generated ``When vi_name.vi`` VI, return values for calls to the ``vi_name.vi`` are enqueued.
-Each call to ``vi_name.vi`` will dequeue the next return values, using LabVIEW type-specific defauls if queue is empty.
+Each call to ``vi_name.vi`` will dequeue the next return values, using LabVIEW type-specific defaults if the queue is empty.

 ![when API](img/when-api.png)

-The When API is slightly unconventional as it reverses data flow.
+The When API is slightly unconventional, as it reverses the direction of data flow to be right-to-left for return values.
 Each indicator on the actual VI is replaced with a control on the corresponding When VI, which makes the code read nicely in a unit test.

 ## Failure descriptions

 One important feature of LMock is that it provides fluent failure descriptions when mocks are verified.
-The descriptions explains the expected number of VI calls, how the VI:s are compared and lists calls made to the expected VI.
+The descriptions explains, in plain English, the expected number of VI calls, how the VI:s are compared and lists calls made to the expected VI.
 An example would be the following result description of a passing test

 ```